Debbie's Hypnotherapy Blogs

 And if you need my help to achieve it give me a call.

-*Before anyone says anything, I like Star Trek, especially Voyager, though have never been to a convention.
+*Before anyone says anything, I like Star Trek and my favourite is Voyager, although I have never been to a convention.
 I also like doing my accounts.
 There's no judgement going on here, they’re just examples!

 Debbie Waller is a professional hypnotherapist, specialising in stress, anxiety and related issues.
 She also offers EMDR which is used for trauma, PTSD, phobias and OCD and publishes hypnotherapy-for-ibs.co.uk for those interested in using hypnotherapy to relieve the symptoms of irritbale bowel syndrome.